r-lib/covr/cran-comments.md

-This release is mainly to fix test errors caused by an update to the DT package (0.2).
+This release fixes a test error when run with the soon to be submitted xml2 1.1.0 release.

 ## Test environments
 * OS X El Capitan, R 3.3.0